Spring 2020: Mondays 1-3pm

 Impossible Subjects: Illegal Aliens and the Making of Modern America (Princeton 2004).
 Winner of six book awards including Frederick Jackson Turner prize (OAH), Littleton Griswold prize (AHA), Lora Romero prize (ASA), Theodore Salutos prize (Immigration and Ethnic History Society).

-The Lucky Ones: One Family and the Extraordinary Invention of Chinese America (Houghton Mifflin Harcourt 2010; paperback edition, Princeton University Press, 2012; in Chinese translation (幸運寵兒) from Commercial Press, Beijing (2015) and University Press of National Taiwan Normal University, Taipei (2014).
+The Lucky Ones: One Family and the Extraordinary Invention of Chinese America (Houghton Mifflin Harcourt 2010; paperback edition, Princeton University Press, 2012; in Chinese translation (幸运之家) from Commercial Press, Beijing (2015) and (幸運寵兒) from University Press of National Taiwan Normal University, Taipei (2014).

-“The True Story of Ah Jake: Language, Labor and Justice in Late-Nineteenth-Century
+“The True Story of Ah Jake: Language, Law and Justice in Nineteenth-Century Sierra County, California,” in Cultures in Motion, ed.
+Rodgers, Raman, and Reimitz (2014)